CyberPointer/definite-integral-calculator/README.md

 ## GUI

 ![Guiexample](./images/definite_integral_inputing_data1.jpg)
-Image presents main tab with 4 text inputs, from wich data is loaded.
+Image presents main tab of program after start, with 4 text inputs from wich data is loaded.
 Input on top serves a purpouse to aquire function of definite integral.
 Example of input
 `
 x^3 + 3x + 2
 `

-where 'x' is function and number after '^' represents power of function.
+Where 'x' is function and number after '^' represents power of function.

-.
+Input just below is designed to take number of definite integral's subintervals.

+Third input function is to take lower border.

+The last one takes higher border.

 ![Guiexample](./images/order_derivative1.jpg)

-.
+Second example

 ## Compare-results